Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/character.md

 **When making source sheets, you must copy the first 3 rows of the official source sheet completely and start your data at the 4th row.**

-::: details About columns, empty rows and empty cells **Missing columns are silently filled with empty values** with no error at all — so copy the whole official header row and do not delete columns or change their order.
+::: details About columns, empty rows and empty cells **Missing columns are filled with empty values** — the game logs a `#source ill-format` warning (visible in Player.log) and keeps loading.
+Reordered columns are re-mapped by header name automatically.
+Still, copy the whole official header row as-is; it avoids both paths entirely.

 **A row with an empty `id` aborts the rest of the sheet**, every row after it is skipped, again with no warning.
 Do not use blank rows to group your data unless intentionally.